wzr1337/rsi.schema/doc/schema.spec.md

           "additionalHeaders": { // additional headers which might need to be sent with the request (optional) "<someHeaderName>": {
-              "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request "type": "string" // its type
+              "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request (optional) "type": "string" // its type
             }
           }